Darenar/ds_utils/README.md

 # ds_utils
-Repository with utils function for everyday DS tasks
+Repository contains usefull functions and classes to be used in the research or for everyday's DS tasks.